-The colder months mean longer nights and more time outside in the dark.
+The colder months near Atlanta mean longer nights and more time outside in the dark.
 If you are like me, you might find yourself leaving for work in the dark and coming home in the dark.
 This will be especially true after daylight savings ends on November 3rd.
-Now is the time to check your flood lights and make sure all the bulbs are working, the motion sensors function properly, and the lights are pointed in the right direction.
+Now is the time to check your flood lights and make sure all the bulbs are working, the motion sensors function properly, and the lights are pointed in the right direction for better security lighting solutions.

 The most important areas to light are entry points to your home like doors, gates, and garage doors.
 Good flood lighting around your doors will deter criminals, help your guest find their way, and give you light to find your keys.
 You spend the majority of your time outside during the winter months near or at an entry point to your home.
 So, doors are the primary focus when addressing outside lighting.